Dan Schwartz: Path to citizenship for undocumented immigrants

 Schwartz told the Las Vegas Review-Journal in a 2013 interview that he supported a "path to citizenship" for undocumented immigrants who had established themselves in the United States, but more importantly, called out the need for an immigration bill.

 GOP State Finance chairman

 From 2012 to 2014, Schwartz served as Finance Chair for the Nevada Republican Party.

 2014 Nevada State Treasurer election

 On September 18, 2013, Schwartz announced his candidacy for Nevada State Treasurer at a meeting of the Clark County Republican Party Central Committee in Las Vegas, Nevada.
 His campaign was largely focused on improving returns on the State's funds while protecting and expanding college scholarship and savings programs.

-2015 Budget Debate
+2015 budget debate

 During the 78th session of the Nevada Legislature, Schwartz was the first to publicly question Nevada Governor Brian Sandoval's proposed $7.3 billion budget, which contained $1.1 billion in tax increases.
 Schwartz outlined his concerns in a three-page memo to the Senate Finance Committee, which among other issues, challenged the State's ability to implement the tax hikes at one time.